St. Mary's Medical Center (Huntington): Academics

-Centers

-SMMC has centers in cardiac care, cancer treatment, an emergency department with a Level II Trauma Center and neuroscience.

 History

 On November 6, 1924, the Sisters of the Pallottine Missionary Society opened St. Mary's Hospital.
 In August 2002, the hospital was renamed St. Mary's Medical Center.
-On July 9, 2012 St. Mary's opened a 24-hour-a-day, 7 day a week 12-bed Emergency Room in Ironton, Ohio.
+On July 9, 2012, St. Mary's opened a 24-hour-a-day, 7-day-a-week 12-bed Emergency Room in Ironton, Ohio.
 It contains acute and trauma rooms, imaging and lab services, and specialty doctors will rotate between the Ironton Campus and Huntington Campus.

-In 2014, St. Mary's signed a definitive merger agreement with Cabell Huntington Hospital, forming Mountain Health Network.
+In 2014, St. Mary's signed a definitive merger agreement with Cabell Huntington Hospital, forming Mountain Health Network (now known as Marshall Health Network).

-Mission

-The mission statement of the hospital is:
+Hospital rating data

+The HealthGrades website contains the latest quality data for St. Mary's Medical Center, as of 2015.
+For this rating section, three types of data from HealthGrades are presented: quality ratings for twenty-four inpatient conditions and procedures, thirteen patient safety indicators, and the percentage of patients giving the hospital a 9 or 10 (the two highest possible ratings).

+For patient safety indicators, there are the same three possible ratings.
+For this hospital, four indicators were rated as: